-Shri Swasthani Fast: ConcludingBy Nepali Patro (Sudan Bhattarai Upadhyaya) in Festivals .
+Shri Swasthani Fast ConcludingBy Nepali Patro (Sudan Bhattarai Upadhyaya) in Festivals .

 According to the evidence of mythological texts, Nepal is the playground of the Himalayan daughter Parbati/Parvati.
-Mother Parvati, the power form of Lord Shiva, had aspired to receive Lord Shiva as her bridegroom from her early childhood days.
+Mother Parvati, the powerful form of Lord Shiva, had aspired to receive Lord Shiva as her bridegroom from her early childhood days.
 And, this same difficult fast that Bhagwati observed for the first time in history to get her desire fulfilled is the Shri Swasthani fast.

 The History and Life plus Devotion of Sati Devi